Founded in 1869, Otago is New Zealand’s first university.

-- Unmatched record in the National Teaching Excellence Awards: Four Supreme Award winners in successive years x and six over the last 13 years.
+- Unmatched record in the National Teaching Excellence Awards: six Supreme Award winners over the past nine years.

-15 residential colleges located on or near campus, accommodating around 3,500 students.*
+14 residential colleges located on or near campus, accommodate almost 3,500 students.

 - Commitment to pastoral care with extensive student services and support networks.